ArticlesHow To

 How To Spot A Fake Gibson Les Paul - Pickup Selector Switch

 Pay close attention to the toggle switch.
 First, look at the securing nut.
 A genuine Gibson Les Paul always leaves the factory with a circular splined nut.
-Knockoffs are often fitted with large hex nuts.
-If you see a hex nut, this is a definite warning sign.
-Counterfeits also often have excessively long toggle switches and oversized poker chips.
-Again, on used models, there is a chance aftermarket additions have been made, but you should be aware of these red flags.
+Knock offs are often fitted with large hex nuts – if you see a hex nut, this is a definite warning sign.
+Counterfeits also often have excessively long toggle switches, and oversized poker chips – again, on used models, there is a chance aftermarket additions have been made, but you should be aware of these red flags.

 How To Spot A Fake Gibson Les Paul - Fretboard Binding